concord-consortium/Geniverse-SproutCore/README.md

 8. Enter the paths of the files/objects to invalidate in the resulting dialog
    - To invalidate staging, enter
      - `/staging/index.html`
-   - To invalidate production, enter
+   - To invalidate production (and staging), enter
+     - `/staging/index.html`
      - `/lab/index.html`
      - `/index.html`
      - `/`
-   - To invalidate staging and production, enter all of the above paths
 9. Click the `Invalidate` button

 As an alternative to steps 7-8 above, one can select an existing invalidation from the list that contains the appropriate paths (use the `Details` button to check), and then use the `Copy` button to create a new invalidation with the same paths as the invalidation that was copied.